- 1 Introduction

 These friendly bacteria are found to contain enzymes, yeasts, phosphorous, folic acid, lactic acid, biotin, vitamins K, vitamin B, and other helpful vitamins and minerals.
 Kefir also has different strains of yeast.

 Not only does kefir have more bacteria than yogurt, it also has bacteria of the better kind.
-According to the Midvalleyvu Family Farm, kefir contains right-turning bacteria, which is a type of bacteria that is “far superior and much more beneficial to the digestive tract”, while yogurt has left-turning bacteria, a type that is harmful to nursing mothers and young children.
+Kefir contains right-turning bacteria, which is a type of bacteria that is “far superior and much more beneficial to the digestive tract”, while yogurt has left-turning bacteria, a type that is harmful to nursing mothers and young children.

 Also, “Yogurt contains transient bacteria and will not repopulate the digestive tract, but the active, growing, living cultures in kefir will.”